 The effects on transportation, access, and circulation would be the same as in Alternative A. The addition of a visitor center/contact station would create a demand for more parking in an established area in town.
 However, shared parking opportunities and available street parking may offset some of this demand.
 A subsequent implementation plan and compliance document would address site-specific impacts after a location is determined.
 In addition, an expanded network of self-guided tour routes would provide the visitor additional places to see within the Reserve.
-Expanding routes may spread out visitation within the Reserve and prevent some potential congestion on nice summer days, though it might also cause additional minor inconveniences to some homeowners who find additional traffic on their roads.
+Expanding routes may spread out visitation within the Reserve and prevent some potential congestion on nice summer days, though it might also cause additional minor inconveniences to some homeowners who find additional traffic on their roads from being included in the expanded area.